Meet the SOHP

 Jennifer Standish is a PhD student in the history department at UNC Chapel Hill working under Dr. William Sturkey.
 Her master’s thesis, called GROW: Grassroots Organizing Work, was completed in the spring of 2018.
 Her thesis examined an interracial labor organizing project in Mississippi in the wake of the Civil Rights Movement of the 1950s and 1960s, led by white former members of the Student Nonviolent Coordinating Committee.
 Her dissertation project is on the passage of Right to Work laws in the South, and their impact on working-class social movements.
 At the SOHP, Jennifer teaches the undergraduate oral history internship, guiding students through a project interviewing womxn involved in the commemoration of the centennial of the 19th (women’s suffrage) amendment.
 She has also spent two summers working with the SOHP to support the Carolina Oral History Teaching Fellowship, which brings K-12 teachers from across the state to UNC to explore ways to incorporate oral history into their classroom teaching.

 Sophia Hutchens (she/they) is a fourth year undergraduate student double majoring in communication studies and anthropology with a concentration in interpersonal and organizational communication.
 Through her independent research and her work with the SOHP, Sophia is able to explore their interests in social movements, community organizing, and queer studies.
-This is Sophia’s second year working with the Southern Oral History Program.
+Sophia is also a Humanities Futures fellow and serves on the Executive Board of the Campus Y. This is Sophia’s second year working with the Southern Oral History Program.

 Emma Miller | Research Assistant